 In school, as far as reasonably practicable, we seek and have regard to the child's views about their strengths, learning difficulties and education, taking into account their age and maturity.
-We seek and listen to their views about how they learn effectively and then focus on the strategies that work for them.
+We seek and listen to their views about how they learn effectively and then focus on strategies that work for them.
 Key decisions for a particular pupil might include:

-- contributing to their own assessment, provision, and progress; - contributing to the review of IEPs, Annual Reviews, and the Transition process; and - involving and supporting the pupils to participate in making decisions about matters affecting them.
+- Contributing to their own assessment, provision and progress; - Contributing to the review of PLP's, Annual Reviews, and the Transition process; - · Working towards achieving agreed targets; and - Involving and supporting the pupils to participate in making decisions about matters affecting them.